 Our Top Tips for Your Bathroom Renovation

 A bathroom remodel is a great starting point if you’re looking to upgrade your home.
-It’s true that it often comes before a full-scale kitchen overhaul too.
-As it’s a great way to ease your way in gently.
+Indeed, it often comes before a full-scale kitchen overhaul, too, as it’s a great way to ease your way in gently.
 We’ve completed and outsourced our fair share of bathroom renovations.
 And we have some words of wisdom to share to help you get that gorgeous bathroom you’ve been dreaming of.
 It’s all too easy for a bathroom remodel to turn into a renovation nightmare.

-Whether you have a simple downstairs WC or a master en-suite to upgrade.
-Functionality should be at the heart of your bathroom remodel.
+Whether you have a simple downstairs WC or a master en-suite to upgrade, the functionality should be at the heart of your bathroom remodel.
 Whilst a new bathroom is conceivably a DIY job.
 The complexity of this job means that hiring a pro isn’t such a bad idea.
-Because difficult elements are involved, you save yourself a load of misery and time by hiring a professional company.
+Because complex elements are involved, you save yourself a load of misery and time by hiring a professional company.
 And they might help you save money in the long run by avoiding costly mistakes.

 New bathrooms can be expensive, so make sure you spend wisely.
-Take an objective look at your budget and take a realistic approach about what you can afford.
-Invest in high quality workmanship and high quality materials.
-Don’t skimp on items like the taps, sink or toilet.
+Take an objective look at your budget and take a realistic approach to what you can afford.
+Invest in high-quality workmanship and high-quality materials.
+Don’t skimp on items like the bathroom floor or wall tiles, taps, sink or toilet.
 Once you’ve decided how much you can afford to invest, it’s a good idea to do some window shopping for the materials, fixtures and features you’d like to include in the project.

-Before work starts prepare to empty the bathroom of all clutter.
-This is a good time to throw away, sell or give-away anything in the bathroom that you won’t use again.
-If this is the only bathroom in your home, it’s advisable to consider moving out to a hotel or a bed and breakfast for the duration of the works.
+Before work starts, prepare to empty the bathroom of all clutter.
+This is an excellent time to throw away, sell or give away anything in the bathroom you won’t use again.
+If this is the only bathroom in your home, it’s advisable to consider moving out to a hotel or bed and breakfast for the duration of the works.